Worcestershire County Council: Governance

 Much of the county is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2025 election, with Reform UK being the largest party.
 They subsequently formed a minority administration after that election.

+On 14 May 2026, a multi-party power sharing agreement between the Conservatives, Greens, Liberal Democrats, and Independents ousted the Reform minority leadership with Green Matt Jenkins becoming leader of the council.
+The national Conservative leadership disagreed with the agreement and suspended their councillors' group leader.

 The first elections to the re-established Worcestershire County Council were held in 1997, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1998.
 Political control of the council since 1998 has been as follows: